Salford City Council does not accept unauthorised encampments on council-owned land or on public highways.

 The police are bound by the Human Rights Act and may be constrained in the use of Section 61 in circumstances where it would preclude welfare considerations from being applied by the civil courts.

 Where there is an alternative public site with sufficient pitches available, the Police may use powers under Section 62A of the Criminal Justice and Public Order Act 1994 to move trespassers onto this site.
 This power can only be used to direct travellers onto a site within the same local authority area.
+The National Police Chiefs’ Council have recently issued revised advice to police forces.
+Guidance is available on the National Police Chiefs' Council website.

 Is it a criminal offence if people break in and damage property?